wildmary/James-Bond-/README.md

 Markers often show how JB got there: by plane, helicopter or railway.

 Each marker when clicked shows the information about the location or the main action which took place here plus the name of the movie.
-Each like also shows the name of the movie.
+Each link also shows the name of the movie.

 # Conclusions
 Looking at the overall map which shows routes from all 24 films, we can tell a few things.